-- 5.1.5 The data identifies the top 3 areas of need -social, emotional and mental Health (SEMH), Autistic Spectrum Disorder (ASD) and Speech, language and communication difficulties. - 5.1.6 Out of the 4576 children and young people, we are currently seeking appropriate placements for 183.
+- 5.1.5 The data identifies the top 3 areas of need SEMH / ASD and Speech, language and communication difficulties. - 5.1.6 Of the 4576, we are currently seeking appropriate placements for 183.
 10 of these are currently receiving alternative packages as they are not attending school provision.
 In analysing the 183, it is evident that we have a high demand for provision which meets the needs of children and young people identified as having Social and Emotional Mental Health (SEMH) with 79 of the 183 having SEMH as their primary need.
 This equates to 43%.
 23 of those are within the 0-11 age range and 56 within ages 12-25.

-Work is underway to identify opportunities within the borough in the first instance to increase provision available for this group. - 5.1.7 Provision development for 2024:
+Work is underway to identify opportunities within the borough in the first instance to increase provision available for this group.

+5.1.7 Provision development for 2024: